wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Know more about the Wazuh Log Data Collection capability in this section of our documentation: how it works, how to configure it, FAQs, and more.
+  :description: Dive into the Wazuh Log data collection capability: how it works, how to configure it, use cases, and more in this documentation section.

 .. _manual_log_analysis: